DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 6 - Legal, Risk, Compliance.md

         * Regulatory compliance
         * Privacy compliance
         * Cyber threats
+* External Audits
+    * focus on the controls over financial risk
+        * areas that support the financial health of the organization
+        * don't necessarily focus on cloud risks
 * Impact of Audit Requirements
     * large procedural and financial impact
     * Regulated Industries